etherealsheep/salento_sole_mare_vento/README.md

 Considering the core UX principles I first started to think about the strategy for this website and defined who the target users would be and what features/technologies they would want.

-La Petite Traveller's target users are:
+Salentu.
+Sule, Mare e Ientu target users are:
 * Aged 18-60
 * People interested in travelling
 * Have an interest in visiting South Italy